netbrain/zwift/docs/configuration/options.md

 {: .important }
 > Since we use single quotes around the password, passwords that contain single quotes still pose an issue.
 For example
 > `bob's excellent pa$$w0rd` would cause all sorts of nasty errors being spit out by the zwift script.
 Single quotes in the
 > password need to be replaced by a different character sequence to make them work.
+If multiple single quotes are present in the
+> password, each of them needs to be replaced according to the rules below.
 >
 > `ZWIFT_PASSWORD='bob'"'"'s excellent pa$$w0rd'`
 >